clausejs/clausejs/docs/articles/delayed.md

-### Delayed & Namespaced clauses
+### Delayed & Namespaced Clauses

-Delayed & Namespaced clauses are useful when composing recursively defined clauses.
+Delayed & namespaced clauses are useful when composing recursively defined clauses.

 For example, suppose we want to write clause for binary trees.
 A binary tree node contains a left node and a right node, which in turn is also a binary tree node.

-There are two ways to represent this structure with Clause.
+There are two ways to represent such structure with Clause.

 ##### Delayed Clause